Israel Experience – Privacy Policy and Notice

 Processing which is necessary for the performance of a contract to which you are a party or in order to take steps at your request prior to entering into a contract (GDPR Article 6(1)(b)) such as:

-• administering your file with IE;
+• administering your file with Israel Experience ;

 • sharing relevant information with vendors and partners (such as hotels, guest houses, travel companies, catering services – regarding allergies etc.);